defsub/takeout/doc/setup.md

 $ takeout version
 ```

 Create the takeout directory.
-There is the base directory will config files,
+This is the base directory where config files,
 databases, and logs will be stored.

 ```console